 Jessica leads the interiors team at Síol and believes that designed spaces are akin to a second skin: something we inhabit, reflecting who we are internally to the external world.
 Her work with clients on both residential and public projects is characterized by deeply examining the relationship between a space and its future inhabitants.

 The Art-In-Neighborhoods program strives to create visibility and accessibility for local art by connecting communities with local artists and activating vacant spaces with vibrant artwork.
 We partner with neighborhood businesses and building owners to bring pop-up art exhibitions and art events to dormant storefronts, empty spaces for lease, and businesses seeking artwork for their walls.
 Local artists who are ArtSpan members are given the opportunity to display, promote and sell their artwork in these diverse venues.
-The Art-in-Neighborhoods program allow otherwise unused properties/spaces to become creative arenas for celebrating local arts.
+The Art-in-Neighborhoods program allows otherwise unused properties/spaces to become creative arenas for celebrating local arts.
 Learn more about the program on our Art-in-Neighborhoods page and see below for current Art-in-Neighborhoods Exhibitions.

 CURRENT EXHIBITIONS: Click HERE to VISIT THE Art-In-NEIGHBORHOODS PAGE